WHAT IS AN APPRENTICESHIP PROGRAM?

 - National Apprentice Contest

-- California DAS Journeyman Certificate and Card
+- California DAS Certificate of Completion and wallet card

-- U.S. Department of Labor Journeyman Certificate
+- U.S. Department of Labor Certificate of Completion

 TILE LAYER/TILE FINISHER APPRENTICESHIP PROGRAM

-- 18 years old at time of application
+- 18 years old at time of application.

-- Physically able to perform the work
+- Physically able to perform the work.

-- Willing and able to attend classroom
+- Willing and able to attend classroom training.

 HOW TO APPLY